Lawyers for property developers

 You can sell your land to an individual, a company, a joint venture, or a partnership.

-Depending on who you sell to, you may need to draw up certain contracts such as a conditional sale contract or option agreement in which case it can be helpful to instruct a Commercial Property solicitor who will be able to advise you on which contracts and provisions you will need and help you draw them up.
+Depending on who you sell to, you may need to draw up certain contracts such as a conditional sale contract or option agreement.
+In which case, it can be helpful to instruct a Commercial Property Solicitor who will be able to advise you on which contracts and provisions you will need and help you draw them up.

 Why use Rothera Bray for property development?